min-dles/weekend12-movie-sagas/README.md

 # Movie App

-This weekend challenge is to expand on a movie management appliation.
+This weekend challenge is to expand on a movie management application.
 The website shows a detailed view for each individual movie listed and stored on the database (using Postgres) with the following information for each movie: title, movie poster, description, and genre.
 There are multiple tables storing the data for each movie that is accessed in this application.

 ## Technologies / Languages Used:
 - React-Redux